mochiron-desu/VideoMotionExtractor/README.md

 - The output video will be saved in MP4 format.
 You can change the codec in the `fourcc` variable if needed.
 - Experiment with different delay values to achieve the desired level of motion extraction.

 Feel free to modify the script to suit your specific requirements or integrate it into your projects.
+Posy's video tutorial serves as inspiration for this project, offering insights into video feature extraction techniques.
 For more advanced features, consider exploring additional image processing techniques or using external libraries.